Skip to content

 “Cancellation of Debt”

 This form reports canceled debt, which is considered taxable income.It ensures that forgiven debts are reported as income.Your credit card company forgave $2,000 of your debt.
-They send you a 1099-C. This form informs you and the IRS about the canceled debt, so you can include it in your taxable income.
+They send you a 1099-C. In turn, this form informs you and the IRS about the canceled debt, so you can include it in your taxable income.

 1099-SA